 - NCATE accreditation, and more.

 So, the real question is, what degree do YOU want that will help you become a teacher?
 What will you prioritize in the program you select?
 Well, asking yourself what you would like to teach, and where you would like to live will help you narrow down all of the options.
-Attending a traditional, on-campus program in the state you hope to teach in is a time honored path to becoming qualified to teach in that state.
-While you’re earning your teaching degree you’ll also forming a network that will help you find the right teaching position for you, participating in internships and other practical curriculum, and so much more.
+Attending a traditional, on-campus program in the state you hope to teach in is a time-honored path to becoming qualified to teach in that state.
+While you’re earning your teaching degree you’ll also form a network that will help you find the right teaching position for you, participate in internships and other practical curricula, and so much more.
 So assuming that you know where you’re looking to live, let’s get into what degrees you’ll need to be a teacher depending on your career goals:

 - Some top schools on our Top 10 Education Degree Programs offer rare Master’s in education, like Columbia, which touts an M.A. in Gifted Education, an M.A. in Bilingual/Bicultural Education, and an M.S. in Community Health Education.